-Furthermore, professional customer support, invoicing and admin are all alien terms for freelance photographers and they do not really know what CRMs and APIs are and would never be able to fit strict enterprise procedures into their own business workflows.
+Furthermore, professional customer support, invoicing and admin are all alien terms for most freelance photographers, few know what CRMs and APIs are, and they are rarely able to fit strict enterprise procedures into their own business workflows.

 That is the problem Splento is solving, offering its business customers access to vetted and trained local photographers and videographers with a turnkey solution for high-quality professional work at scale.

 Small- and medium-sized enterprises (SMEs) use the service to book time and content with photographers on the platform.
 Larger enterprises tend to integrate through their own and Splento APIs.